1. Nguyen, G., & Vu, L. (2020). Does Venture Capital Syndication affect Mergers and Acquisitions, Journal of Corporate Finance, Forthcoming. Link

 3. Product Market Competition, Venture Capital and the Success of Entrepreneurial Firms with Douglas Cumming and My Nguyen.

-4. Asset Liquidity and Venture Capital Financing with Vinh Vo.
+4. Asset Liquidity and Venture Capital Financing with Vinh Vo, submitted to Journal of Corporate Finance.